pig7selene/pig7selene.github.io/src/content/blogs/chelsea-2026-27-first-half-notes/index.md

 > This post grows over time.
 Last updated: 2026-09-07.

 ## September

-_Match notes will be added here after each game._
 <!--
 Example match note — copy a block like this under any month and reshape it freely.
 Long write-ups and two-line bullet notes are both fine; matches don't need to